-The Lookup in SSIS is one of most useful transformation which is used to compare the source data to the existing data from the reference table (or Lookup Table) and find matching ones.
-For the non-matching rows we can further do some more work.
+The Lookup in SSIS is one of the most useful transformations, which is used to compare the source data to the existing data from the reference table (or Lookup Table) and find matching ones.
+For the non-matching rows, we can further do some more work.

-Case Sensitivity in Lookup Transformation: Lookup in SSIS is Case-Sensitive, Kana-Sensitive, Accent-Sensitive and so on.
-Lookup Transformation doesn’t matter even your source and destinations databases setting are case-insensitive.
-So, if your data is not in proper case, it is advisable to convert your lookup table and source data to Uppercase or Lowercase.
-Please refer SSIS Lookup Transformation Case Sensitivity article for better understanding.
+Case Sensitivity in Lookup Transformation: Lookup in SSIS is Case-Sensitive, Kana-sensitive, and Accent-Sensitive.
+Lookup Transformation doesn’t matter, even if your source and destinations databases setting are case-insensitive.
+So, if your SSIS data is not in the proper case, it is advisable to convert your lookup table and source data to Uppercase or Lowercase.
+Please refer to the Transformation Case Sensitivity article for a better understanding.

-Double click on the Lookup in SSIS will open the Lookup Transformation Editor to configure it.
-Within the General page, it provides us the options to configure Cache Mode, Connection Type and Specify how to handle rows with no matching entries options as shown in the below screenshot.
+Double-click on the Lookup will open the Transformation Editor to configure it.
+The General page provides us with the options to set Cache Mode and Connection Type and Specify how to handle rows with no matching entries options.

 Lookup in SSIS supports only two types of Connection Managers:

-- OLE DB Connection Manager: Lookup Transformation uses OLE DB Connection Manager to access the reference table present in the SQL Server, Oracle and DB2.
-Please refer Lookup Transformation in SSIS article to understand, How to configure Lookup Transformation using the OLE DB Connection Manager.
+- OLE DB Connection Manager: Lookup Transformation uses OLE DB Connection Manager to access the reference table present in the SQL Server, Oracle, and DB2.
+Please refer to the Lookup Transformation article to understand, How to configure Lookup Transformation using the OLE DB Connection Manager.

-- Cache Connection Manager: By default Lookup in SSIS uses OLE DB Connection Manager to connect with the reference table.
-Other sources can be used, but they must be used indirectly via a Cache Transformation.
-For example, we can use Text file or an Excel file as lookup table using Cache Connection Manager.
-Please refer SSIS Lookup Transformation in Full Cache Mode article to understand, How to configure Lookup Transformation using the Cache Connection Manager
+- Cache Connection Manager: By default, Lookup uses the OLE DB Connection Manager to connect with the reference table.
+Other sources can use, but they must be used indirectly via a Cache Transformation.
+For example, using the Cache Connection Manager, we can use a Text file or an Excel file as a lookup table.
+Please refer Transformation in Full Cache Mode article to understand, How to configure Lookup Transformation using the Cache Connection Manager.

-- No Cache mode: If we selected this option then, Lookup Transformation will not use cache to store the lookup table at any stage.
-When a new row comes from the data flow, the Lookup Transformation directly check in the lookup table for the matching values.
+- No Cache mode: If we select this option, then Lookup Transformation will not use the cache to store the lookup table at any stage.
+When a new row comes from the data flow, it directly checks in the lookup table for matching values.

-The final option in this page is to specify, How to handle rows with no matching entries.
-Lookup Transformation provides you four options:
+The final option on this page is to specify, How to handle rows with no matching entries.
+The SSIS Lookup Transformation provides you with four options:

-- Ignore Failure: If we selected this option then, When a new row is passed from the data, flow Lookup Transformation will continue its processing even though it doesn’t found any matching row in the lookup table.
+- Ignore Failure: If we selected this option, When a new row passed from the data flow, Lookup Transformation would continue its processing even though it doesn’t find any matching row in the lookup table.

-- Redirect Rows to No Match Output: If we selected this option then, Lookup Transformation will direct the rows that doesn’t found any matching row in the lookup table to No Match In real-time we mostly use this option.
+- Redirect Rows to No Match Output: If we select this option, then Lookup Transformation will direct the rows that don’t find any matching row in the lookup table to No Match In real-time, we mostly use this option.

-- Redirect Rows to Error Output: If we selected this option then, Lookup Transformation will direct the rows that doesn’t found any matching row in the lookup table to standard error output.
+- Redirect Rows to Error Output: If we select this option, SSIS Lookup Transformation will direct the rows that don’t find any matching row in the look up table to the standard error output.